one-data-cookie/one-data-cookie.github.io/_notes/Ideas/Understand the worklow of an data analyst.md

 ---
-title: Data Analysis Workflow
+title: Understand the worklow of an data analyst
 category: data-analysis
-tags: [process]
+tags: [idea, process]
 season: winter
 ---